Part-time, casual & short-term work

 - Trying out a job before pursuing it as a career

-- Paying the bills while following another career or interest, such as art or music
+- Paying the bills while following another career or interest (like art or music)

 - Being unable to work full-time

-An additional benefit of casual work - but NOT part-time work - is that the hourly rate of pay is often higher than full-time workers doing the same job.
-The reason that casual rates are higher than full-time rates is because casual employees don't have as many benefits as full-time employees (see Pay and conditions, below).
+A benefit of casual work - but NOT part-time work - is that the hourly rate of pay is often higher than full-time workers doing the same job.
+The reason casual rates are higher is because casual employees don't have as many benefits as full-time employees (see Pay and Conditions, below).

-Short-term contract jobs are jobs that have a definite end date.
+Short-term contract jobs have a definite end date.
 The length of the contract is specified in the contract itself.
 Short-term or contract jobs could last for one month, three months or even twelve months.

 The hours of work you do as part of a short-term contract could be full-time, part-time or casual, but once the contract ends, so does your job.

-If you're thinking of returning to study or travelling in the near future, taking on a short-term job is a good option to avoid having to resign from a permanent job just a few weeks or months after you start.
+If you're thinking of returning to study or travelling in the near future, taking on a short-term job is a good option to avoid having to resign a few weeks or months after you start.

 Taking on a short-term contract is a good stepping stone towards finding full-time work.
-It gives you the opportunity to expand your networks and helps you to tap into the hidden job market.
+It helps you expand your networks and tap into the hidden job market.

-Sometimes you might be offered another short-term contract when your existing short-term contract ends, but other times your work with that employer finishes with the end of the contract.
+Sometimes you might be offered a new contract when your existing contract ends, but other times your work finishes with the end of the contract.

 To find out more about contracts, check out our Employment contracts page.

 Casual work (and sometimes short-term contract work) usually pays more than full-time work.
-However, there are trade-offs for this kind of flexibility and higher wages.
-Casual and contract workers often don't receive:
+However, there are trade-offs.
+Casual and contract workers often don't get: